RoboJackets/robocup-software/docs/source/tutorial.rst

 Then take a look at the defense play in ``rj_gameplay/rj_gameplay/play/defense.py``.
 Launch soccer (our UI) and the ER-force simulator, then select this play as the test play to see it in action.
+Click the green checkmark.
 You should see 3 robots form a wall, 2 robots mark the opposing team, and 1 robot play goalie.

 Figure out which line(s) to change so that 4 robots form a wall instead of 3.
 When done, take a screenshot of the four wallers; we'll use this later.